kristojorg/gcn/README.md

 # TOC
 1. How to view it
+1. Answers to questions
 1. Questions & Assumptions
 1. How I built it

 # How to view it

+# Answers to questions

+## What further improvements would I make

+- Determine who the cohorts are and more specifics about what our goals are for visitors
+- A/B test this with a different design, maybe featuring carousels to see which drives more traffic towards our goals.

+## How would I prepare this for production

+- Unit testing
+- Integration testing
+- CI/CD workflow
+- Speed and accessibility testing
+- Error tracking

 # Questions & Assumptions